Experience the Planetarium to learn about astronomy

 FREE PLANETARIUM SHOWS

 The planetarium comfortably seats 46, and admission is on a walk-in basis (first-come, first-served).
 No reservations are required.
 Planetarium shows last approximately 45 minutes, and no one can be admitted after the show begins.
 Children are welcome but must be at least 5 or older.
-Following the Wednesday evening planetarium shows, visitors are invited to the observation deck for telescope viewing (weather permitting).

 CURRENT SCHEDULE